TAK-NZ/TAK-NZ.github.io/index.md

 ---
 # When <span style="color:#004499">*Where*</span> Matters.

-**See your team, share information, save lives.** TAK.NZ (Team Awareness Kit) is New Zealand's real-time location service for emergency responders.
+**See your team, share information, save lives.** TAK.NZ (Team Awareness Kit) is New Zealand's common operating platform providing a real-time Common Operating Picture (COP) for emergency responders.